SleepyDeveloper/sleepydeveloper.github.io/about.md

 in a foreign country.

 Five months after Japan was rocked with a 9.1 earthquake, tsunami and nuclear disaster, I left **CrownPeak** 1 month shy of my five year anniversary and moved there.
-I earned spot in Stanford's [Japanese immersion school in Yokohama](http://iucjapan.org).
+I had earned spot in Stanford's [Japanese immersion school in Yokohama](http://iucjapan.org).
 The selection process is super competitive, since space is limited.
 I studied Japanese at a hole in the wall night school for adults for 3 years while the majority of applicants were from IVY league